crystrk/wikipedia-gorontalo/README.md

 # generate static project
 $ npm run generate

+# copy _nuxt folder to root when deploy on github page
 ```

 For detailed explanation on how things work, checkout the [Nuxt.js docs](https://github.com/nuxt/nuxt.js).